Unify Cloud Service Terms

 8.6 Evaluation copies of Software obtained from Unify are provided “as is” and without any warranty whatsoever.
 The Customer uses the Software during the evaluation phase at its own risk, expense and liability.
 Unify and its suppliers do not provide any warranty for the performance or the results arising from the use of the Software or the accompanying material.
 Unify nor its suppliers do not accept any warranty or guarantee that third-party proprietary rights are not infringed upon, nor that the Software is marketable or suitable for any specific purpose.
 The Customers statutory rights in case of fraud or intent shall not be limited thereby.

 8.7 Any claims of Customer for damages or compensation, regardless of their legal basis, and in particular claims arising from production stoppage, loss of profit, loss of information and data or subsequent damage are excluded.
-This does not limit Unify’s liability for intent, under product liability laws, in cases of bodily harm, or for guarantees.
-The exclusion does also not apply to other cases where liability is mandatory.

 9. General terms